Rathdown Castle

 Practical Information

-Rathdown Castle is an unmanaged historic ruin; there is no ticket office, visitor centre or on‑site facilities.
-The site is open year‑round and free to visit.
-Access is via the public footpaths that link the Cliff Walk to the castle’s earthworks and to St. Crispin’s Cell.
-The terrain is uneven, with some steep sections, so sturdy footwear is advisable.
-Dogs are welcome on a leash.
+Rathdown Castle is an unmanaged historic ruin with no ticket office, visitor centre, or on-site facilities.
+The site is open year-round and free to visit.
+Access is via public footpaths connecting the Cliff Walk to the castle earthworks and St. Crispin’s Cell.
+The terrain is uneven with some steep, muddy sections, so sturdy footwear is essential.
+Dogs are welcome on a lead.

 ItemDetails